 Featuring the iconic tank shape, swooping bench seat, and rear fender, the Hunter 125 captures the Scrambler’s silhouette with a downsized footprint.
 The trellis frame, round headlight, and instrument cluster also replicate the model’s neo-retro aesthetic.
 Even details like the license plate hanger, tire tread, indicators, and USD fork mirror the Scrambler’s equipment.

 Unlike the Bologna brand’s best-seller, the Lifan Hunter 125 houses an air-cooled 125cc single with fuel injection and a one-into-two exhaust.
 The downsized front end, rear shock, swingarm, and 14-inch wheels match the 125cc scale, but retain the Scrambler’s sense of proportions.
 The China-based company launched the Hunter 125 in Thailand in 2017, into the country’s booming small bike market.

 While the Ducati Scrambler Icon Dark retails for $8,799, Lifan’s Ducati doppelganger carries a more agreeable price tag of ฿54,000 ($1,730 USD).
 Unfortunately, the Lifan website no longer features the Hunter 125 in its lineup.
 Instead, a 150cc version carries on the Hunter mantle, but ditches the refined Scrambler styling.
 In a more generic design approach, the Hunter 150 sides with ‘90s standards.

 Did Ducati influence the change with legal action?
-Did the Euro styling not agree with the small bike markets in Asia?
+Did the Euro styling not agree with the small bike markets in ?
 We'll probably never know why Lifan moved away from the Hunter 125, but we do know that it won’t be the last knockoff motorcycle we see.